ChatGPT Review 2026: Features, Pricing & Honest Verdict

-TL;DR: ChatGPT is the most versatile AI assistant in 2026, scoring 85.6% on MMLU-Pro and serving 800M+ weekly users.
+TL;DR: ChatGPT is the most versatile AI assistant in 2026, the only one of the big three that generates images, browses the web and runs Custom GPTs on the same $20 plan.
 It's the best all-rounder for general tasks, though Claude beats it on writing quality and coding, and Gemini offers a larger context window.
+That pattern is what makes one subscription across all three a different purchase from a $20 plan with one lab in it.

 Key Takeaways